IKNL/PZP-FHIR-STU3/input/pagecontent/data-model.md

-This page provides an overview of the FHIR resources used to represent the ACP dataset, many of which are based on nl-core profiles.
+This page provides an overview of the FHIR profiles used to represent the ACP dataset, many of which are based on nl-core profiles.

 ### ACP Questionnaire